ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 Storing `finalized[round]` while calling the current global `withdraw()` later is unsafe.

 The design requires an explicit bounded `RoundState` record containing phase/status, reveal anchor, proof seed, tentative/validated truth, winner, and payment status.
 New rounds must not alias singleton proof context.
 Cleanup must be generation-tagged, fixed-capacity, or cursor-bounded; never bulk-delete attacker-sized arrays.

-### Finalization incentive

-Permissionless does not mean someone will pay gas. `finalizeParticipation()`, especially on the zero-reveal path, still needs a defined keeper obligation or caller incentive.
-Without that, an attacker can rely on nobody spending gas to close the round.

 ### Gas statement